zeditor01/cdc_examples/C013_security.md

 <br><hr>

 <h2 id="1.0">1 Authentication and Encryption Options for CDC Components</h2>

+Lets start with a broad view of connectivity between CDC components, and consider what security provisions are approapriate.

 <h3 id="1.1">1.1 CDC Component Reference Scenarios</h3>

+The diagram below is a generic representation of the five CDC components that you probably want to consider.

 <h3 id="1.2">1.2 Authentication options for CDC Users</h3>
 <h3 id="1.3">1.3 Encryption options between CDC Components</h3>